 Bank Borrowings.
-During the three months ended December 31, 2015, we exercised the \$200,000,000 accordion feature under our Unsecured Credit Agreement increasing commitments to \$600,000,000.
+We have an Unsecured Credit Agreement that provides for a revolving line of credit up to \$600,000,000.
 The Unsecured Credit Agreement matures on October 14, 2018 and provides for a one-year extension option at our discretion, subject to customary conditions.
-Based on our leverage ratios at December 31, 2015, the amended facility provides for interest annually at LIBOR plus 150 basis points and the unused commitment fee was 35 basis points.
+Based on our leverage ratios at December 31, 2016, the amended facility provides for interest annually at LIBOR plus 150 basis points and the unused commitment fee was 35 basis points.